AileenCohen/AileenCohen.github.io/index.md

 # Welcome!

-Hi, I’m **Aileen Cohen**, a Phd student studying systems and molecular biology.
+Hi, I’m **Aileen Cohen**, a PhD student studying systems and molecular biology.
 I’m fascinated by *gene regulation*, *space biology*, and the complexities of *human nature*.

 This site is my small corner of the web where you can explore my research, publications, projects, and passions.